The Wool Hall: Use as a recording studio

 Many artists used The Wool Hall during its 20-year history as a residential studio.
 The Smiths recorded Strangeways, Here We Come (their final album) there in 1987.
 According to Morrissey it was at the end of one of those sessions, in "a glut of meetings with accountants and lawyers at The Wool Hall Studio... [that] the Smiths breathed a last exhausted sigh and folded."
 Morrissey also recorded his first solo album, Viva Hate, at the studio shortly after.

 Other artists who used the studio included Annie Lennox, Ash (Free All Angels), Joni Mitchell (parts of Chalk Mark In A Rain Storm), Julia Neigel, The Pretenders (Last of the Independents), David Sylvian (Secrets of the Beehive and Rain Tree Crow), Sisters of Mercy (parts of Floodland), 808 State, Stereophonics, and Paul Weller.
+Some of Peter Murphy's Deep was recorded there; Squeeze's Babylon and On was mixed there, as was The Cure's Show; and Tears for Fears, owning the studio, recorded much of their work at The Wool Hall.